Source: Jeffrey Epstein taken off suicide watch before death

 His lawyers maintained that the new charges in New York were covered by the 2008 plea deal and that Epstein hadn’t had any illicit contact with underage girls since serving his 13-month sentence in Florida.

 Before his legal troubles, Epstein led a life of extraordinary luxury that drew powerful people into his orbit.
-He socialized with princes and presidents and lived on a 100-acre private island in the Caribbean and one of the biggest mansions in New York.
+He socialized with princes and presidents and lived on a 100-acre private Caribbean island and one of the biggest mansions in New York.